emileaben/tma2017-ripeatlas-exercise/README.md

 --> Reply depends on geography of probing node

+Wrap-up discussion: Now we have found the backend servers for 1 country -- are these all servers?
+Might some be missing?

 ### Step 2: Path Measurements using Traceroute (30 min)

-Now we have a set of IP addresses.
+Now we can extract a set of IP addresses of backend servers.
 How to schedule our traceroute measurements?
 What are the parameters, what is our strategy?

 1. Should we measure towards all the IP addresses?
 Or some?
 Which?
 Why?
 	* What do you want to learn from the measurements?